Theme

 How memory persistence and retrieval interact with privacy, retention, and operational needs.

-Whether the framework is best suited to personal agents, coding assistants, or broader multi-session systems.
+Whether the framework appears more suited to personal agents, coding assistants, or broader multi-session systems.

 Best fit